skysqlinc/skysql-docs/docs/Security/Configuring Firewall.md

 1. Modify the IP address or alias of the desired allowlist entry.
 2. Click the "Save" button.

 After saving the change, a [notification](<../Portal features/Notifications.md>) will be provided when the change has been applied.

+## **IP Allowlist Limitations**

+**AWS/Azure Services:**
+- Allowlists exceeding 30 IP addresses are not permitted.

+**GCP Services:**
+- Same workflow as AWS/Azure, but with a limit of 200 IP addresses.

+For allowlists requiring more than 30 IP addresses, please contact [support@skysql.com](mailto:support@skysql.com).